 The Master of Science Degree.
 The M.S. may be earned with 30 credit hours beyond a bachelor's degree or 21 hours beyond the DVM degree, including not more than six credit hours for the thesis.
-The plan of study is designed to meet the student's needs and interests and typically includes two credits of seminar, one course in biochemistry and one course in statistics.
+The plan of study is designed to meet the student's needs and interests and typically includes one or two credits of seminar, one course in biochemistry and one course in statistics.
 The student must also pass a final oral examination covering the thesis and related course work.

 The Doctor of Philosophy Degree.
-The Ph.D. requires a total of 90 credit hours beyond the bachelor's degree or 60 hours beyond the M.S. or D.V.M. degree, including up to 45 credit hours for research and dissertation.
-The plan of study is designed to meet the student's needs and interests and typically includes courses in biochemistry, statistics and seminar.
+The Ph.D. requires a total of 90 credit hours beyond the bachelor's degree or 60 hours beyond the M.S. or D.V.M. degree, including a minimum of 30 credit hours for research and dissertation.
+The plan of study is designed to meet the student's needs and interests and typically includes courses in biochemistry, biochemistry techniques, statistics and seminar.
 Written and oral qualifying examinations are required.
 Students must prepare a research proposal and complete a dissertation based on original research.

 Application Procedure.
-Applications are accepted at any time; however, all documents should be received prior to March 1 for admission to the fall semester, and July 1 for the spring semester.
+Applications are accepted at any time; however, all documents should be received prior to March 1 for admission to the summer session, July 1 for the fall semester, and November 1 for the spring semester.
 Applicants are required to submit scores for the Aptitude Test portion of the Graduate Record Examination.
 (The Advanced Test in Biology is also recommended.)
 International applicants are required to take the English Proficiency Exam (a passing score on the TOEFL of 550 or above), unless a student is from a country where English is a first language.
 The Test of Spoken English (a passing score on the TSE of 220 or above), is required for students receiving graduate teaching assistantships.